 Whether you recognize her from 1970's Joe or 1975's The Rocky Horror Picture Show, there's no denying that Sarandon has talent.
 Not long after, she became Louise on Thelma and Louise and received an Oscar nomination.
 But, this excitement was almost overshadowed when she won her first Academy Award Award for Dead Man Walking!

 Susan's past decade has been full of appearances on shows ranging from Friends to Malcolm in the Middle.
 She's also acted in the movies Enchanted, Tammy, and a voice in the Rick and Morty series!
-So far this year, Sarandon has starred in the series Search Party.
+More recently, Sarandon has starred in the series Search Party.
 And we're left wondering: What can't this talented actress do?

 The talented Farrah Fawcett rose to fame thanks to her role as Jill Munroe in Charlie's Angels.
 From then on, she became a pop icon of the '70s.
 She was famous for being an Angel, but there was one thing that came even close to outshining that feat: her "Farrah-flip" signature hairstyle.

 There's no denying that Fawcett took over the screen with glamorous style in the 60+ credits she appeared in during her life.
 Unfortunately, Farrah was diagnosed with cancer in 2006 but took the opportunity to document her battle.
 After her passing in 2009, she posthumously earned an Emmy nomination for the moving documentary.

 Barbi Benton took over the spotlight at the ripe age of 18 when she appeared in Playboy magazine.
 She began her career as a model, but before she landed several spreads in the lusted-over magazine, she was known as Barbara Klien.
 But, when she started dating the Hugh Hefner, he convinced her to swap Barbara for Barbi.